CIS565-Fall-2016/Project6-Vulkan-Flocking/INSTRUCTION.md

 When you have randomized velocities, the second descriptorSet, and flip-flopping done, you should be able to at least see some movement.

-Try disabling
+Try disabling different blocks of code you wrote for each TODO.
+Observe what happens.

 ## 2.3: Let there be flocking!
-Tmplement the boids algorithm in `data/shaders/computeparticles/particle.comp`.
+Implement the boids algorithm in `data/shaders/computeparticles/particle.comp`.
 Keep in mind that whenever you change these shaders, you will need to regenerate SPIRV versions of these using the `generate-spirv.bat` script.

 ## Part 3: README.md
 Include a GIF of your final simulation.
 Answer the following questions:

-* What happens when you remove just the descriptorSet you wrote?
-* What happens when you remove just the flip-flopping you wrote?

 * What are some problems to keep in mind when using multiple Vulkan queues?
   * take into consideration that different queues may be backed by different hardware